Lambert family traditions

 Easy-going prices don’t mean you have to skimp on quality.
 All you have to do is choose the right delicious and effortless recipes.
 Devilled eggs are a classic and a great choice for your holiday (or any other) table.
 Guillaume Lambert is a huge fan.

-He’ll also never turn his nose up at a bowl of potato chips with sour cream and onion dip or celery sticks with Le Petit Crémeux from Fromagerie Boivin (no, not Cheez Whiz!).
+He’ll also never turn his nose up at a bowl of potato chips with sour cream and onion dip or celery sticks with Le Petit Crémeux (French only) from Fromagerie Boivin (no, not Cheez Whiz!).

 The actor, director and screenwriter also wants his guests to discover new local products.
 He especially loves Pinard et filles wines, which make the perfect gift.
 His other go-to is Beaujolais: “a quaffing wine that goes great with starters,” he explains.
 Of course, nothing says the holidays like a toast with something sparkling, and Guillaume has a suggestion for you.